pce-devel/PCE_Controller_Info/README.md

   - When taken as a byte, the value ranges between $FC (spring-returned counterclockwise limit) to $83 (at full-range of clockwise motion).

-Games which are not specifically written to support pachinko controllers may or may not work properly.<br>
+**Compatibility:** Games which are not specifically written to support pachinko controllers may or may not work properly.<br>
 Compatible games include:
  - HuCard
    - Pachiokun Juuban Shoubu